priyankakpathak/priyankakpathak.github.io/_posts/2019-06-25-Debugging-Hang-On-Ubuntu.md

 I thought of opening an issue on [dotnet/coreclr](https://github.com/dotnet/coreclr/), but realized that this was issue was already fixed in [dotnet/coreclr#4863](https://github.com/dotnet/coreclr/pull/4863).
 So I just had to [cherry-pick](https://github.com/Microsoft/ChakraCore/pull/1795) these changes in chakracore and that would stop `node-chakracore` from hanging in simple repro case.

 If you have reached this point, I am very grateful that you read this far.
 I hope this post will give you insights on how you can debug through complex and weird bugs on completely new platform.
 Feel free to send comments/questions/feedback.

+Namaste!